ShaoxiongYuan/ShaoxiongYuan.github.io/morning-notes/2026-03-14-week-review-worst-two-week-stretch.md

 > **▲ EVENT TRADE MU — Into Wednesday's Print**
 >
 > Micron is the AI memory proxy.
-ORCL's OCI beat at +44% cloud growth suggests AI capex is not slowing — that is structurally bullish for HBM memory demand.
+ORCL's OCI beat at +44% cloud growth suggests AI capex is not slowing; that is structurally bullish for HBM memory demand.
 MU EPS est $1.45.
 If HBM order volume beats, MU could move +8–12% in AH.
 The NVDA/MRVL read-through supports the setup.
 Buy into Wednesday's print with defined risk.
 >
 > **Risk:** Macro risk-off ahead of FOMC same day could mute or negate even a clean MU beat.